sec-bit/zkPoD-node/README.md

 ```
 > Examples: [init.json](examples/init.json) - Use this to describe your data for sell.

-Tips: For test, you could use same Ethereum account for selling and buying.
+Tips: For a test, you could use the same Ethereum account for selling and buying.
 You could also host a zkPoD-node and publish your data description to the [community](https://discord.gg/tfUH886) for trade testing.

 Here is everything that you need to let others know.